Apache Flink - Core Concepts¶

 Time is a central concept in stream processing and can have different interpretations based on the context of the flow or environment:

-• Processing Time refers to the system time of the machine executing the task.
+- Processing Time refers to the system time of the machine executing the task.
 It offers the best performance and lowest latency since it relies on the local clock.
-But it may lead to no deterministic results due to factors like ingestion delays, parallel execution, clock synch, backpressure...
+But it may lead to non-deterministic results due to factors like ingestion delays, parallel execution, clock skew, and backpressure.

-In any time window, the order of arrival may not be guarantee, and some events with an older timestamp may fall outside of the time window boundaries.
+In any time window, the order of arrival may not match event time, and some events with an older timestamp may fall outside the time window boundaries.
 To address this challenge, particularly when computing aggregates, it's essential to ensure that all relevant events have arrived within the intended time frame.

 The watermark serves as a heuristic for this purpose.

-Watermarks are special markers indicating event-time progress in streams to keep track of how time progress and to handle out-of-order records.
-This is the core mechanims to trigger computation at event-time.
+Watermarks are special markers indicating event-time progress in streams.
+They track how time advances and help handle out-of-order records.
+This is the core mechanism for triggering computation at event-time.

 They determine when windows can safely close by estimating when all events for a time period have arrived.